In This Chapter

 Docking station

-docking station is a heavy base into which you can set your phone.
+A docking station is a heavy base into which you can set your phone.
 The most basic model simply props up the phone so that you can easily see it.
 I use the basic docking station on my nightstand, where my Android phone serves as my alarm clock.
 (See Chapter 17.)

 More advanced docking stations offer HDMI output, USB connections, and perhaps even a laptop-size screen and keyboard.